r2rickards/AnnotationDisplayManager/README.md

 [Run on StackBlitz ⚡️](https://stackblitz.com/edit/annotationdisplaymanager)

-Note: For some reason StackBlitz runs the code twice so the console reflects.
+Note: For some reason StackBlitz runs the code twice - the console reflects this.

 Mock tracks include simplified time codes and simulate show/hide methods with console.log to keep the demo simple.